When quality and CSR are accompanied by Delogue

-Since the founding of Kvadrat, there has been a strong focus on minimizing the environmental impact, and the company maintains a responsible approach from design to delivery.
-Suppliers are required to report their environmental performance to Kvadrat on a quarterly basis.
-Furthermore, the suppliers are regularly invited to various seminars exploring and discussing new ways to reduce the environmental impact.
+Kvadrat has always been focused on minimizing the environmental impact from design to delivery.
+For example, suppliers are required to report their environmental performance on a quarterly basis.
+They are also invited to seminars to explore and discuss new approaches to production methods.

 The future ambitions of Kvadrat are not short of ideas on how to improve their environmental footprint: “Every time we add something new, whether it’s in regards to design or environmental value, we always aim to inspire our clients.
 High quality, environment, and technology play a vital role in our product development, and we put great emphasis on taking the highest considerations into our entire value chain.
 Using eco-friendly coloring, minimizing any additional wasteful finishing on the fabrics, and recycling wool and polyester without compromising on design and price, are all something that we will probably see more of in the future.” – Anne elaborates.

-A number of Kvadrat textiles have been awarded the EU Ecolabel, and they are currently working on getting, even more, products certified.
-Furthermore, a large number of the textiles carry the GREENGUARD® certification and all Trevira CS textiles are made from yarn that is certified by Oeko-tex 100.
+A number of Kvadrat textiles have been awarded the EU Ecolabel.
+A large number of the textiles carry the GREENGUARD® certification and all Trevira CS textiles are made from yarn that is certified by Oeko-tex 100.

-Through Delogue we see an advantage in quickly being able to overlook the course of action, and see what have been agreed on along the way. – Anne Kargaard, Project Manager at Kvadrat.
+Through Delogue we see an advantage in quickly being able to overlook the course of action and see what has been agreed on along the way. – Anne Kargaard, Project Manager at Kvadrat.